-This attribute defines whether to transfer error stream files.
-If this attribute contains true, the transferErrorStream attribute of the corresponding job template SHALL be treated as the destination to which error files should be copied.
+This attribute defines whether to transfer an error stream file.
+If this attribute contains true, the transferErrorStream attribute of the corresponding job template SHALL be treated as the destination to which the error file should be copied.

 4.5 Version value type